RoelVdP/MoralDNS/README.md

 Note that running the script on Windows may not be straightforward.
 If you use Windows a lot, the Raspberry Pi (running Raspbian for example) running DNS or DNS+DHCP would be a great way to setup your environment.
 A Raspberry Pi 2 is quite sufficient for a small to medium network size.

+Once in a while, re-run ./getfilters.sh to update your filter list (i.e. host file) to the latest one.
+Often a few thousand hosts will have been added to the lists MoralDNS obtains from various providers.
+To see approximately how many hosts are blocked, execute:  wc -l /etc/hosts

 Enjoy an ad-free, immoral-free browsing experience!
 Great for families!
 And finally, you'll also see that various trackers, like for example clicktale.com, are blocked too!

 MoralDNS currently blocks 129.000+ unique hosts